LangSync/docs/docs/cli-usage/start-tranlations.md

 <br />

 if the error occurs again and again and you can't get it to work, feel free to (contact us)[../contact] with the error details and we will be happy to help.

-And please, if you have any suggestions or feedback that you see it will help us improve our service, feel free to contact us as well, we will be happy to hear from you.

 ## Bug reporting